yapyeeqiang/whatsapp-sender/README.md

 1. Enter the message you want to send inside `message.txt` file.
 2. Enter the list of numbers line-separated in `contacts.txt` file.
 3. Run `python app.py`.
-4. Once the program starts, you'll see the message in message.txt and count of contact in the contacts.txt file.
-5. After a while, Chrome should pop-up and open web.whatsapp.com.
+4. After a while, Chrome should pop-up and open web.whatsapp.com.
-6. Scan the QR code to login into whatsapp.
+5. Scan the QR code to login into whatsapp.
-7. Press `Enter` to start sending out messages.
+6. Press `Enter` to start sending out messages.
-8. Magic!
+7. Magic!